jackmiller1986/TurtlePulseCore/ERRATA.md

 ### 30 Tooth MJF gear loose
 The 30 tooth MJF gears provided in the kit will likely be too loose to use as-is on the 8 x 80mm shaft.
 Either print the [FDM version of the gears](https://github.com/ArmoredTurtle/BoxTurtle/blob/main/STLs/Base_Build/Spooler/helical_gear_30_teeth_x4.stl) or secure the MJF gear with some glue at the appropriate position on the shaft (using the installation tool).
 Ensure that any glue residue is removed that would prevent the spacer from sitting flush against the gear.

+### TurtleNeck switches missing levers
+The TurtleNeck switches are missing the required metal levers, and the FilamATrix switches have levers.
+Follow [this guide](https://www.youtube.com/watch?v=1cHecdyxhpw) on how to migrate the switches from the FilamATrix switches to the TurtleNeck buffer switches.

 ### Missing wheel heatset/screws?
 Changes were made to the wheel design late in the beta process after hardware kits had been created/bagged/labeled.
 As such, the extra hardware required for the wheels (heatsets and M3x6 screws) are in a separate 'Hardware for Wheel' bag included in your kit.